acantu9/pets-r-us/README.md

 1. Clone the repository.
 2. Navigate to the project directory.
 3. Install dependencies using `npm install`.
-4. Start the development server using `npm start`.
+4. Start the development server using `npm run develop`.

 ## How to Contribute
 1. Fork the repository.